-If your cannabis leaves have started to turn yellow, you’re probably panicking right now.
-Stay calm — there is a solution.
+If your cannabis leaves have started to turn yellow, you could be panicking right now.
+Stay calm – there is a solution.

-Here is a run-through of several common reasons why the leaves on your marijuana plants might be yellowing, as well as potential solutions to help you fix it.
+The first step is to diagnose the problem correctly.
+Cannabis leaves can go yellow for a wide range of reasons, but you can’t solve the problem without knowing the underlying cause.
+Here is a run-through of several common reasons why the leaves on your marijuana plants might be yellowing, and potential solutions to help you fix it.

 Yellow Marijuana Leaves?
 How to Obtain an Accurate Diagnosis

-In scientific terms, the yellowing of leaves is called chlorosis.
-This is a process wherein plant leaves lose their chlorophyll (the compound that keeps them green).
+Scientifically, the yellowing of leaves is called chlorosis.
+During this process, plant leaves lose their chlorophyll (the compound that keeps them green).

-Chlorosis may be the result of a specific issue (environmental problems, sunlight deficiency, etc), or it may simply be due to senescence – the process of change due to biological aging.
+Chlorosis could be due to a specific issue such as environmental problems or sunlight deficiency, or it could be due to senescence – the process of biological aging.

 Natural senescence is nothing to worry about.
-In fact, at the end of each growing season, many plants in a crop will start to turn yellow and drop their leaves (think of deciduous trees during autumn).
-Some growers “flush” their crops with pure water or a flushing solution at this late stage in cultivation.
-This helps to get rid of any excess nutrients, and will speed up the natural process of senescence.
+Many plants turn yellow and drop their leaves at the end of each growing season, which is what we see in deciduous trees during fall.
+Some growers “flush” their crops with pure water or a flushing solution at this late cultivation stage.
+This gets rid of excess nutrients and speeds up the natural process of senescence.

 Lighting can be a complicated matter, especially for new growers.
 First, you have to establish the correct type of lighting, and then figure out an optimal distance from your plants.